Isoaxe/twitter-mapper/readme.md

 ### Usage

+The app currently works using playback data.
+To use live data, it would have to be reconfigured to use the Twitter api v2 as v1.1 has been [retired completely](https://twittercommunity.com/t/deprecation-announcement-removing-compliance-messages-from-statuses-filter-and-retiring-statuses-sample-from-the-twitter-api-v1-1/170500) as of 31st October 2022.
+This is outside the scope of this course and has not been done.

+#### Using Playback Data

+This sets up the project to play back a cached Twitter feed.
+It is therefore not required to connect to the Twitter api as live data isn't being used.

 1. To get going, first fork this repository.
 2. Then download [IntelliJ Idea](https://www.jetbrains.com/idea/) or similar IDE for running the program.
 3. After installation, click the `open` button from the IntelliJ window and select the project directory.